 Follow all policies and procedures as described in new tutor orientation.
-Complete all requirements necessary to begin tutoring (application, letter of recommendation, interview) in a thorough and timely fashion; follow up on all tutee applications; arrive on time to sessions; maintain 4 hour/week minimum; sign in and out, etc. It is important to show initiative during no-shows by helping staff or working on supplemental training activities (see staff.)
+Complete all requirements necessary to begin tutoring (application, letter of recommendation, interview) in a thorough and timely fashion; follow up on all tutee applications; arrive on time to sessions; maintain 4 hour/week minimum; sign in and out, complete your online timesheet on time, etc. It is important to show initiative during noshows by helping staff or working on supplemental training activities (see staff.)

-2. Communication with Tutor Support Team (6 points):
+2. Communication with Tutor Support Team (6 points)